 Handmade vases, inscribed glasses, personalized pillows, wood-carved signs.
 The home decor industry has always been a mixed bag of products, and for customers with rustic sensibilities, it’s a haven for homemade goods.
 If your handmade products appeal to certain tastes, they’ll have no trouble finding a new home.

-The range is wide for this group, including large wooden furniture and tiny garden statues.
+The range is wide for this group, from large wooden furniture to tiny garden statues.
 While that diversity may make it harder for you to find your niche, it also gives ample space for you to specialize in the items you’re passionate about.
 If you really enjoy making toilet paper holders that look like sheep, you do you.

 9. Handmade Journals & Scrapbooks

-Last but not least, handmade journals and planners are still popular after trending a few years ago.
+Last but not least, handmade journals and scrapbooks are still popular after trending a few years ago.
 Indicative of the current “old-fashioned” trend, journaling is making a comeback among younger shoppers, not to mention that digital planners lack a certain appeal for customers who still write by hand.

 Homemade journals and scrapbooks scratch this itch for many customers.
 The look and feel of the book matter just as much as its practical function, maybe even more, so the more decorated or stylish your homemade books are, the better.

 To dive deep into this niche, use leather-bound books — the leather aesthetic perfectly epitomizes the rustic style.
 To dive even deeper, using customizable leather print; you appeal to both the old-fashioned trend and the personalization trend.